How to Choose Stock Photos for Your Counseling Website

 Take a look at the photos below.
 They are both beautiful.
 Which one tells a story?
 Where is your eye drawn first?
 Which evokes more emotion?
 Which emotions?

-All your photos should be about the “after,” not the “before.”
+All your photos should show the “after,” not the “before.”

 Find images that look natural rather than posed.

-Consumers these days are repelled by corniness and inauthenticity.
+Consumers are repelled by corniness and inauthenticity.
 Look for images that have a more candid feel or something that is emotionally compelling or evocative.

 For an example, look at the two photos below.
 The first one, to me, screams, “we are at a photoshoot!” while the second one seems to capture a spontaneous moment.
 You can sense the connection between the two even though it’s not perfectly posed.
 It tells a story.